How to Weather a Recession

 Kill Your 5 Year Plan

-For the business owners out there, enough with the five year plans as you recession proof your finances.
+For the business owners out there, enough with the five year plans.
 This is exaggerated for effect, but whenever I hear about a five year plan to do something, I hear that there isn’t a plan.
 Five years is safe.
 It acknowledges the problem, but allows you to delay working on it.